openkylin/systemd/docs/CODING_STYLE.md

   the point where they can be initialized.
 Avoid huge variable declaration lists at the top of the function.

-  As an exception, `r` is typically used for a local state variable, but should almost always be declared as the last variable at the top of the function.
+  As an exception, `int r` is typically used for a local state variable, but should almost always be declared as the last variable at the top of the function.

   ```c
   {